rash305/IR_2020/README.md

 	 - results
 		 --- Contains the output and results of the applied algorithms---
 - Notebooks
-	- Analyse LDA group datasets from preprocessed datasets.ipnb
+	- Analyse LDA group datasets from preprocessed datasets.ipynb
 		--- Analyses the LDA parameters and createst a dataset---
 	- Create ranking datasets BM25.ipynb
 		--- Preprocess the raw datasets---